TURKEY – Mediterranean East

 Antioch prospered in the 4th and 5th centuries from nearby olive plantations, but the 6th century brought a series of disasters from which the city never fully recovered.
 A fire in 525 was followed by earthquakes in 526 and 528, and the city was captured temporarily by the Persians in 540 and 611.
 Antioch was absorbed into the Arab caliphate in 637.
 Under the Arabs it shrank to the status of a small town.
 The Byzantines recaptured the city in 969, and it served as a frontier fortification until taken by the Seljuq Turks in 1084.
 In 1098 it was captured by the Crusaders, who made it the capital of one of their principalities, and in 1268 the city was taken by the Mamlūks, who razed it to the ground.
 Antioch never recovered from this last disaster, and it had declined to a small village when taken by the Ottoman Turks in 1517.
 It remained part of the Ottoman Empire until after World War I, when it was transferred to Syria under French mandate.
 France allowed the town and surrounding area to rejoin Turkey in 1939.

 Remarkably few remains of the ancient city are now visible, since most of them lie buried beneath thick alluvial deposits from the Orontes River.
 Nevertheless, important archaeological discoveries have been made in the locality.
-Excavations conducted in 1932–39 in Daphne and Antioch uncovered a large number of fine mosaic floors from both private houses and public buildings.
-Dating largely from the Roman imperial period, many of the floors represent copies of famous ancient paintings that otherwise would have been unknown.
+Excavations conducted in 1932–39 in Daphne and Antioch uncovered several fine mosaic floors from private houses and public buildings.
+Dating largely from the Roman imperial period, many floors represent copies of famous ancient paintings that otherwise would have been unknown.
 The mosaics are now exhibited in the local Archaeological Museum.

 The activities of the modern town are based mainly on the agricultural produce of the adjacent area, including the intensively cultivated Amik plain.
 The chief crops are wheat, cotton, grapes, rice, olives, vegetables, and fruit.
 The town has soap and olive-oil factories and cotton ginning and other processing industries.
 Silk, shoes, and knives are also manufactured.